Rockford, Washington

 Rockford is a town in Spokane County, Washington, United States.
-The population was 470 at the 2010 census.
+The population was 522 at the 2020 census.

 History

 Rockford was first settled in 1878 by D.C.
 Farnsworth.
 The town took its name from a rocky ford on Rock Creek.
-Rockford was incorporated as a town in 1890.
+A post office was established in 1880.
+The Oregon Railroad and Navigation Company brought the railroad to Rockford in 1889, and Rockford was incorporated as a town a year later in 1890.